Athletics (baseball): Los Angeles Angels

-Philadelphia Phillies (historic)
+Philadelphia Phillies

 The City Series was the name of baseball games played between the Philadelphia Athletics and the Philadelphia Phillies of the National League, that ran from 1903 through 1955.
 After the A's move to Kansas City in 1955, the City Series rivalry came to an end.
 Since the introduction of interleague play in 1997, the teams have since faced each other during the regular season (with the first games taking place in 2003) but the rivalry had effectively died in the intervening years since the A's left Philadelphia.
 In 2014, when the A's faced the Phillies in inter-league play at the Oakland Coliseum, the Athletics did not bother to mark the historical connection, going so far as to have a Connie Mack promotion the day before the series while the Texas Rangers were in Oakland.

 The first City Series was held in 1883 between the Phillies and the American Association Philadelphia Athletics.
 When the Athletics first joined the American League, the two teams played each other in a spring and fall series.
 No City Series was held in 1901 and 1902 because of legal warring between the National League and American League.